1. Introduction

 3.1 The Free Fall Experiment

-To measure acceleration due to gravity, scientists perform the free fall experiment.
+To measure the acceleration due to gravity, scientists perform the free fall experiment.
 In this experiment, an object is allowed to fall freely from a height, and its motion is recorded.
-By analyzing the time taken and distance traveled, the acceleration due to gravity can be determined.
+By analyzing the time taken and distance travelled, the acceleration due to gravity can be determined.

 3.2 Calculation of Acceleration